 Food & Drink

-I feed my adult birds on Bamfords young bird food with a small amount of mixed poultry corn.
+I feed my adult birds on Verselle Laga Breed and Wean bird food, with a small amount of mixed poultry corn.
 My birds love sunflower seed hearts, peanuts (which I crush) and brown bread.

-If Oliver Reed was still with us he would have a hard time keeping up with doves in a drinking contest, as the drink lots!
+If Oliver Reed was still with us he would have a hard time keeping up with doves in a drinking contest, as they drink lots!

 So always keep FRESH water available to them.

-Other things you will need are, grit which they need for their digestion as it breaks down the harder seeds that they eat and the grit is also absorbed and is good for strong bone formation.
+Other things you will need are grit, which they need for their digestion as it breaks down the harder seeds that they eat.
+The grit is also absorbed and is good for strong bone formation.

 in egg shell development, plumage, blood and digestive health.

-A SMALL(too much can be fatal)amount of coarse sea salt should be given with food once a week, about a teaspoon for 10 birds.
+A SMALL amount of coarse sea salt should be given with food once a week.
+Take care with the quantity, as too much can be fatal.
+About a teaspoon is sufficient for 10 birds.

 Therein lies the problem, how do you sex doves?
 There are lots of differing opinions from size of beak, shape of head, width of neck etc, mature male, no problem as explained in the initial paragraph.
 In my opinion though cock birds do tend to be larger than the hens and the hens do appear to have slimmer more feminine necks and heads.